 - Medical supply expenses

-- Any other documents that are deemed relevant to the eligible medical condition
+- Any other documents that are deemed relevant to the admissible medical condition

-The claimant can exercise his or her right of appeal to the Administrative Tribunal of Québec against a decision made by the minister to reject the application for compensation or against the amount of compensation awarded.
-The delay is strict: 60 days from the date of notification of the decision.
+Claimants can exercise their right of appeal to the Tribunal administratif du Québec regarding a decision made by the Minister to deny the claim for compensation or regarding the amount of compensation awarded.
+The time limit for any appeal is 60 days from the date of notification of the decision.

-The Administrative Tribunal of Québec has an office in the city of Québec and another in Montréal.
-The Tribunal can be reached as follows:
+The Tribunal administratif du Québec has an office in Québec City and another in Montréal.
+The Tribunal can be reached at:

 Québec (Québec) G1R 5R4